carpentries-i18n/i18n/README.md

 Editing the PO file will not generate the translated website.
 That is left to the maintainers, as described in the [guide for maintainers and administrators](admin.md).

-If you want to see a translated MD file, run `bash po4gitbook/compile.sh`.
+If you want to see a translated MD file after editing the PO file, run `bash po4gitbook/compile.sh`.
 This generates a translated version of the lesson with your changes, which you can find at `locale/<lang>/<lesson>`, e.g., `locale/ja/git-novice`.

-### Contributing to translation of an updated lesson with a new release of the main English lessons
+## Contributing to translation of an updated lesson with a new release of the main English lessons

 If there is an existing (complete) translation of the lesson but there has a new release of the main English lessons, the updated version